 Opacitor

 Opacitor [15] [16] is a tool which measures the energy consumption of JVM programs.
-It does this by using a bytecode level model of energy cost.
+It does this by using a bytecode level model of energy cost; counting the bytecodes executed by a running program and matching these to previously measured quantities of energy consumption.
 Opacitor ‘can detect small changes in execution profile, down to opcode level’ [15] therefore it records the energy used by a program down to its lowest level.
 The Opacitor measures energy usage in joules and, unlike many similar tools, does not use a CPU as a proxy for energy use.
 Therefore, using joules and bytecode increases the accuracy of the readings.

-Opacitor [1] [5] [REFERNCE][REFERENCE] is one of the first tools of its kind to measure the energy produced by an executing program using Search-Based Software Engineering.
+Opacitor [1] [5] is one of the first tools of its kind to measure the energy produced by an executing program using Search-Based Software Engineering.
 Due to the implementation of the Opacitor it can detect the smallest changes in execution, thereby recording all the possible energy usage from the entire execution of the program.
 The Opacitor is unaffected by the rest of the computational environment so that when it examines the smallest changes these are the only changes in the program and does not include any other environmental factors.

 The Opacitor is deterministic, i.e. it will produce the same output from a given input.
-The Opacitor’s results have helped reduce a program’s energy usage by up to 70% in the best case and 20% in the worst case [1] [REFERENCE].
-The Opacitor is one of the few tools that can detect small changes in the execution and is responsive to metaheuristic searches [1][REFERENCE].
+The Opacitor’s results have helped reduce a program’s energy usage by up to 70% in the best case and 20% in the worst case [1].
+The Opacitor is one of the few tools that can detect small changes in the execution and is responsive to metaheuristic searches [1].

 The Opacitor's only focus is on the CPU and it does not consider other features of a mobile phone that use a large amount of battery power such as the display, WI-FI and GPS.
 The Opacitor is exclusive to applications and the CPU does not consider other features or how they work with applications and the effect that they may have on the battery.